ivotron/varsys16/main.md

 t5 - clemson
 -->

-## Hardware Setup

-The list of servers used in our study is shown in Table 1.
-The reason for selecting a relatively old machine as our baseline is two-folded.
-First, by picking an old machine we ensure that all the target machines, when unconstrained in CPU bandwidth, can outperform the base machine in every test of stress-ng.
-In other words, the base machine serves as a lower-common denominator that all the targets can match or surpass.
-Secondly, having an old computer as part of the our study resembles the scenario that many researchers face while trying to reproduce results found in the literature.
-In this case, we recreate a hypothetical situation where 5 researchers (one per each machine) try to replicate a study done somewhere between 2007-2009 (using a machine model from 2006).

 ## Reduction of Variability Range

 Comparing the range of two histograms illustrates the differences in performance variability for a pair of machines.
-Perfect performance reproducibility of results would result in having the performance of every benchmark to be in $x=1.0$ (+/- a reasonable delta, for example 5%).
-As mentioned before (_Section II.B_), fundamental differences between two machines such as CPU, memory, micro-controllers, BIOS configuration, etc. make it practically impossible to have perfect reproducibility.
+Perfect performance reproducibility of results would result in having the performance of every benchmark to be in $x=1.0$.
+As mentioned before (_Section II.B_), fundamental differences between two machines such as CPU, memory, micro-controllers and BIOS configuration make it practically impossible to have perfect reproducibility.

 Yet, reducing the performance variability (shrinking the range around
 $x=1.0$) is an attainable goal.
 The green histogram in Figure 2